 The bathrooms are large and there is a lot of counter space by the sink.
 There is a bath tub and a separate shower, but the best part is the bathroom door closes completely and even locks.

 There is a decent sized closet in the room to hold a suitcase and to hang up some clothes.
-There are also two robes and extra bedding in the closet.
+There are also one or two robes and extra bedding in the closet.

 There’s a nice desk in the room that has a long countertop to set your things on.
 The standard rooms also have a separate chair and small table next to a reading lamp.